Andrea13Stockholm/hypathia-notifications/README.md

 * Raise exception if stock does not exist, but continue run the code (raised Exception via requests):  :white_check_mark:
 * Add the DoNotify flag: :white_check_mark:
 * Get posted in slack: :white_check_mark:
-* Decide with Ivano which other notifications we want to show in Slack:
+* Decide with Ivano which other notifications we want to show in Slack::white_check_mark:
+* Prettify the notifications/UX design: :white_check_mark:
+* Things to think: asyncronicity between prices and dividends (sometimes prices after new dividends release: which price then?);
+sometimes in Avanza stock A has closing price t-2 instead of t-1 and in direktavkastining it is used t-2 instead of t-1;
+degration of direktakvastinig back in time because I need API calls to look 1 year back wrt the first stock price in the timeseries: (for time being, it is fine as is!) :white_check_mark:
 * API secrets should be contained in a separate thingy:
 * Automatize the notification: run the job on a schedule, send the notification when threshold is reached: Airflow
 * Check if I need to create virtual env
-* Things to think: asyncronicity between prices and dividends (sometimes prices after new dividends release: which price then?);
-sometimes in Avanza stock A has closing price t-2 instead of t-1 and in direktavkastining it is used t-2 instead of t-1;
-degration of direktakvastinig back in time because I need API calls to look 1 year back wrt the first stock price in the timeseries.

 ### Main target variable
 The main target variable for this repo is direktavkastning, which is described as follows: